Dog Car Sickness: Natural Dog Car Sickness Remedies|How to Prevent Dog Car Sickness

 The second step, secure your puppy in his dog harness or crate and start your car.
 If you have a second person, this would be ideal, so they can focus on tending to the puppy.
 Open your car windows a couple of inches to help equalize the air pressure inside the car and keep your car on the cool side.
 Note: If you are using a dog harness, or your dog can see out the window, you can use car window shades to prevent him from looking out.
 Looking out the window can cause dogs to become more nauseous.

 Take a ride around the block.
 You can talk soothingly to your puppy to let him know you are there.
-Or you can have your helper give him tiny, healthy, bite size organic dog treats.
+Or you can have your helper give him tiny, healthy, bite-size organic dog treats.
 Be careful here, you don’t want to feed your dog too much and chance your dog vomiting.

 As the days and small car rides continue and you see your puppy is doing well, you can build the time you drive.
 Make sure you go on fun outings like the park!
 Short and sweet dog adventures are the way to go.

 Managing dog carsickness can be a bit trickier.
-Your dog may already have a conditioned response to being afraid of the car andnot even want to be close to the car.
+Your dog may already have a conditioned response to being afraid of the car and not even want to be close to the car.
 You will need to take things extra slow & reward for small steps.

 I like to work first at walking around the car and giving treats or playing a fun game.
 The distance will be determined by your dog’s comfort level.
 If he starts to get stressed or puts on the breaks 5′ from the car, then work 10′ from the car.
 Your sessions may take days or weeks depending on his anxiety.
 You will slowly build on this behavior until your dog is secured in his harness or crate and relaxing for 10 minutes.

-Once you get to the point that your dog can relax in an unmoving car for 10 minutes, it’s time to start the car.
-Again, you must be a good judge on your dog’s emotional state.
+Once you get to the point where your dog can relax in an unmoving car for 10 minutes, it’s time to start the car.
+Again, you must be a good judge of your dog’s emotional state.
 If they are stressed, back up a step or two.
 Your goal in dog behavior modification is always to work below your dog’s anxiety and slowly build good responses and emotions to small criteria.
 Once you can have the car on with your dog relaxed, back down the driveway and then right back up again.
 Your first car ride is over.
 Again, building over time the distance your car trips are.

 Whew, I know it can be exhausting.
 Your progress will depend on a few factors.
 Your dog’s starting response to the car and your time commitment in training.